davidbegin/python-in-the-morning/Week6/Tuesday/README.md

 - Docker for Mac Sucks! - You can burn your legs
 - Hardware too expensive
 - Opensource
-- I plan on programming, sitting on a computer, having fun with tech for the next 300 years, so I want to time learning fundamentals, how things work, customizing stuff, building my home
+k I plan on programming, sitting on a computer, having fun with tech for the next 300 years, so I want to time learning fundamentals, how things work, customizing stuff, building my home
 - Arch